probedock/probedock/README.md

-# ROX Center
+# Probe Dock

-**Test tracking and analysis tool by [Lotaris](http://www.lotaris.com).**
+**Test tracking and analysis tool.**

-ROX Center tracks the tests in your projects to show you the evolution of your test coverage and analyze the health of your projects.
+Probe Dock tracks the tests in your projects to show you the evolution of your test coverage and analyze the health of your projects.

-It has two main components: the ROX Center server and ROX clients.
+It has two main components: the Probe Dock server and clients.
-ROX clients run your tests and upload the results to your ROX Center server for analysis.
+Clients run your tests and upload the results to your Probe Dock server for analysis.
-The ROX Center server generates test run reports and day-to-day metrics on your tests.
+The Probe Dock server generates test run reports and day-to-day metrics on your tests.

-These are the existing ROX clients:
+These are the existing clients:

 * [RSpec client](https://github.com/lotaris/rox-client-rspec)
 * [Karma client](https://github.com/lotaris/rox-client-karma)